Feature: #108763 - Console command to analyze Fluid templates

 Deprecating ViewHelper arguments

-The \ViewHelperNodeInitializedEventInterface can also be used to deprecate a ViewHelper's argument.
-The deprecation will only be triggered if the argument is actually used in a template.
+The \ViewHelperNodeInitializedEventInterface can be used to deprecate a ViewHelper argument.
+The deprecation is only triggered if the argument is actually used in a template.

 SomeViewHelper.php